nkoshy/k8s-logs-exporter/README.md

 ## Overview

 K8s Logs Streamer is a tool designed to facilitate real-time log streaming from pods in specified namespaces within a Kubernetes cluster.
-This project leverages WebSocket technology to provide a seamless and efficient log streaming experience.
+This project leverages WebSocket and a simple UI that provide a seamless and efficient log streaming experience.

 ## Prerequisites